dlcs/protagonist/docs/adr/0002-image-server.md

 We have decided on Cantaloupe which can stream resources from S3 directly so this may be an option.

+This ADR is relevant to _tile serving_ only.
+Not the "special-server".

 ## Decision Drivers

 * Performance - shared storage must be fast enough for image-servers to serve requests from.